5 Benefits of Adding Tax Audit Protection

 Business woman talking to her colleagues during a meeting in a boardroom

 As a professional tax preparer, you know that tax season can be a stressful time for both you and your clients.
-While you strive to complete their tax returns accurately, there’s always the possibility of an audit.
-IRS audits can occur for various reasons, including random selection through statistical analysis and related examinations involving transactions with other taxpayers.
+While you strive to complete their tax returns accurately, there’s always the possibility of a tax audit.
+IRS tax audits can occur for various reasons, including random selection through statistical analysis and related examinations involving transactions with other taxpayers.

 Being selected for an audit doesn’t necessarily indicate a problem with the return but instead is a routine part of the IRS’s review process.
-Audits can be time-consuming, costly, and anxiety-inducing experiences for your clients.
-That’s where offering tax audit protection services can be a game-changer for your business.
+Tax audits can be time-consuming, costly, and anxiety-inducing experiences for your clients.
+That’s where offering tax audit protection services can be a gamechanger for your business.

 What does tax audit protection do?